cjtrowbridge/news/README.md

 # News
-A few hard news podcasts with a general lack of commentary.
+A simple web app for catching up on news while separating out opinion.